zwbx/openpi/README.md

 openpi holds open-source models and packages for robotics, published by the [Physical Intelligence team](https://www.physicalintelligence.company/).

 Currently, this repo contains three types of models:
-- the [π₀ model](https://www.physicalintelligence.company/blog/pi0), a flow-based diffusion vision-language-action model (VLA).
+- the [π₀ model](https://www.physicalintelligence.company/blog/pi0), a flow-based vision-language-action model (VLA).
 - the [π₀-FAST model](https://www.physicalintelligence.company/research/fast), an autoregressive VLA, based on the FAST action tokenizer.
 - the [π₀.₅ model](https://www.physicalintelligence.company/blog/pi05), an upgraded version of π₀ with better open-world generalization.